-SoS is an awareness-raising project, which aims to increase understanding of why people become refugees, the realities of life as an asylum seeker or refugee and the contributions which new migrants make to the local community.
+SoS is an awareness-raising project.
+We aim to work with schools to increase understanding of why people become refugees, the realities of life as an asylum seeker or refugee and the contributions which new migrants make to the local community.
 All Bradford schools – with or without students from asylum seeker / refugee backgrounds – are welcome to join the project.